AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 | Date     | September 03, 2020                |
 | Download URL | [Software Distribution](https://experience.adobe.com/#/downloads/content/software-distribution/en/aem.html?package=/content/software-distribution/en/details.html/content/dam/aem/public/adobe/packages/cq650/servicepack/aem-service-pkg-6.5.6-1.0.zip) |

->[!NOTE]
->
->An updated version of AEM 6.5 Service Pack 6 is available.
-If you have already installed a previous version of Service Pack 6, upgrade to the latest available version.

 ## What's included in Adobe Experience Manager 6.5.6.0 {#what-s-included-in-aem}

 Adobe Experience Manager 6.5.6.0 is an important update that includes new features, key customer requested enhancements, and performance, stability, and security improvements, that are released since the general availability of 6.5 release in **April 2019**.
 It can be installed on top of Adobe Experience Manager 6.5.